ycrash/ycrash-k8s/README.md

 ```

-## Run locally with Docker (Without docker-compose)
+## Run locally with Docker with default params (Without docker-compose)

-*Prometheus integration is only supported in kubernetes setup.*
+*Prometheus integration is only supported in a Kubernetes setup.
+Please note that this option runs with default arguments.*

 1. To build images: